-Set up an appointment and talk to us.
-We can give you a bit of direction regarding your situation and tell you about what we do.
+Set up an telephone appointment to talk to us.
+We will give you direction regarding your situation and tell you about what we do.
 You can call as an individual or you can call with your spouse on the phone.

 This is the most important meeting of your separation.
 Making a Plan is everything!
 This first meeting is with you individually or as a couple.
 We will take the time to discuss your personal story and make sure that you both understand how separation works in Ontario!
 You will understand your rights, responsibilities and obligations and most importantly, the negotiation options available to you.
 We’ll initiate your financial plan, get you started gathering your documents and immediately put in place a credit protection plan.